Yogeshhyogi/Text-Encryption/README.md

 - The Ngrok URL is temporary and may change every time you restart Ngrok.
 If you need a fixed subdomain, you might consider upgrading to Ngrok's paid plans.
 - Keep the terminal running with Ngrok as long as you want the public access to your local server.
 Closing the terminal will stop the Ngrok tunnel.

+## Contributing

 Make sure to test the setup to ensure everything is working as expected.
-If you encounter any issues or have further questions, feel free to ask!
+If you encounter any issues or have further questions, feel free to ask
+Feel free to explore, experiment, and contribute to this project!
+If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.